 Start a Novelties Trading Business in Dubai

 Dubai's position as a global trade gateway makes it one of the most commercially attractive locations in the world to launch a novelties trading business.
-This guide covers everything you need to know about obtaining a novelties trading licence under activity code 4773.26 at Dubai South Business Hub Free Zone, from setup costs and steps to compliance requirements and market opportunity.
+This guide covers everything you need to know about obtaining a novelties trading license under activity code 4773.26 at Dubai South Business Hub Free Zone, from setup costs and steps to compliance requirements and market opportunity.

 Key Stats at a Glance